stanlylau/peoplemaking/README.md

 To report typos or errors, please [raise an issue](https://github.com/stanlylau/peoplemaking/issues) or send an email to stanly.lau at gmail.com.

+#### Waiting for more chapters?

+You may notify me by submitting [this form](https://docs.google.com/forms/d/1pNCmNoB2OFWkpnN02YZ9wF_Ev_hlbSZMLtdQYAWYho0/viewform) so that I'm aware of the demand for more chapters.

 #### Background of creating this ebook

 This book is so wonderful that I'd love to share and bring it with me for reference.
 However, there is no ebook version and it is not a common book available in bookstores.
 I decided to digitise it a chapter at a time before the official ebook version is out so that more people can benefit from Virginia Satir's work earlier.